WeTechHK/Universal-BCOS-DOC/source/advance/pow/mining/mining-algorithms/index.md

 ---
 title: Mining algorithms
-description: A detailed look at the algorithms used for Ethereum mining.
+description: A detailed look at the algorithms used for Universal BCOS mining.
 lang: en
 ---

 <InfoBanner emoji=":wave:">
-Proof-of-work is no longer underlying Ethereum's consensus mechanism, meaning mining has been switched off.
-Instead, Ethereum is secured by validators who stake ETH.
+Proof-of-work is no longer underlying Universal BCOS's consensus mechanism, meaning mining has been switched off.
+Instead, Universal BCOS is secured by validators who stake ETH.
 You can start staking your ETH today.
 Read more on <a href='/roadmap/merge/'>The Merge</a>, <a href='/developers/docs/consensus-mechanisms/pos/'>proof-of-stake</a>, and <a href='/staking/'>staking</a>.
 This page is for historical interest only.
 </InfoBanner>

-Ethereum mining used an algorithm known as Ethash.
+Universal BCOS mining used an algorithm known as Ethash.
 The fundamental idea of the algorithm is that a miner tries to find a nonce input using brute force computation so that the resulting hash is smaller than a threshold determined by the calculated difficulty.
 This difficulty level can be dynamically adjusted, allowing block production to happen at a regular interval.

 ## Prerequisites {#prerequisites}